I started writing this blog in February 2015. Three months later, in May, I wrote these words:

 According to his social media posts, Bowers’ attack was motivated by a toxic combination of white supremacy, hatred for Jews, anti-refugee animus, and a belief that the U.S. government was doing too little to stop the migrant “caravan” making its slow way from Honduras, through Mexico, toward our southern border.

-Last week I was writing, and the nation was talking, about Cesar Sayoc, who over the course of a week mailed more than a dozen pipe bombs to prominent Democrats and liberal activists, all of whom shared the common characteristic of having been publicly named by President Donald Trump as enemies of himself, his agenda, or both.
-Sayoc was arrested on Friday.
+The week before, I was writing, and the nation was talking, about Cesar Sayoc, who over the course of a week mailed more than a dozen pipe bombs to prominent Democrats and liberal activists, all of whom shared the common characteristic of having been publicly named by President Donald Trump as enemies of himself, his agenda, or both.
+Sayoc was subsequently arrested.
 His social media, and the van he was living in, was literally covered with images and language dripping with pro-Trump, anti-Democrat, anti-media bile.

 I could repeat all of these arguments again.
-I could remind you, as I did an audience earlier this month, that since 1965 right-wing extremists have killed 20 times more police officers than have homegrown Islamic extremists, and that over the last decade have been responsible for 71 percent of all the murders perpetrated by political extremists in the United States.
+I could remind you, as I did a public audience a year ago, that since 1965 right-wing extremists have killed 20 times more police officers than have homegrown Islamic extremists, and that over the last decade right-wing extremists have been responsible for 76 percent of all the murders perpetrated by political extremists in the United States.

 The truth is a lot harder to face.